charlesneimog/Awesome-Pd/docs/objects/markov.md

 # markov

-`markov` creates Markov chains of any order out of progressions of floats, symbols or lists (which can be used to create polyphonic chains).
-You can change the order and recreate the chain.
-You can keep feeding information after the chain was created and recreate with the new information.
-You can also clear the memory to restart from scratch.
-State saving is possible with the 2nd argument, where the chain is saved with the patch.
+The `markov` object in Pure Data generates sequences based on Markov chains.
+It learns patterns from input data (floats, symbols, or lists) and can generate new sequences of varying "order," influencing the randomness of the output.
+It supports state saving and reproducible sequences via seeding.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `markov` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>